AnyChart/docs.anychart.com/Gantt_Chart_NEW/Live_Edit.md

 **2. Editing Data Structure**

-You can edit the structure of the data by dragging rows up and down.
+You can edit the structure of the data by dragging and dropping rows up and down.
 It is possible to change both the sequence of rows and their hierarchical relationships.

 Events triggered: